News and events

 ACRISP proud to support the IOC World Conference

-The IOC World Conference on Prevention of Injury & Illness in sport will be the premier international conference for those interested in clinical aspects of sports and exercise medicine.
+The IOC World Conference on Prevention of Injury & Illness in sport was the premier international conference for those interested in clinical aspects of sports and exercise medicine.
 The diverse faculty represent the pre-eminent international authorities in injury and illness prevention.
 This triennial conference is a unique opportunity for the global sport and exercise medicine community to meet face to face in the ideal environment that Monaco provides.

 ACRISP receives a Vice-Chancellor's Award for Excellence